-If you are an international student holding a Tier 4 visa, you should consult the advisers in the Student Immigration Service about the implications of suspending or withdrawing from your programme: www.bath.ac.uk/topics visas
+If you are an international student holding a Tier 4 visa, you should consult the advisers in the Student Immigration Service about the implications of suspending or withdrawing from your programme:

 You will need to register any change of academic circumstance, including a change of optional units, with the University.
 Please speak to your Department or Faculty/School administration who will advise you on how to do this.